 Updated February 2026 · 15 min read

-Every airline has different carry-on size limits, and those limits matter—especially for backpackers trying to avoid checked bag fees.
+Every airline has different carry-on size limits, and those limits matter, especially for backpackers trying to avoid checked bag fees.
 This guide covers 20+ major airlines, explains enforcement patterns, and shows you which backpacks actually fit where.
 Skip to the comparison table below, or read on for the enforcement reality behind the published limits.

 Key Takeaways

-- No universal standard – Size limits vary from 7.8″ depth (Ryanair) to 10″+ (Southwest, Frontier)
+• No universal standard.
+Size limits vary from 7.8 inches depth (Ryanair) to 10+ inches (Southwest, Frontier paid tier).

-- Depth matters most – Height and width are usually generous; depth is where bags fail
+• Depth matters most.
+Height and width are usually generous; depth is where bags fail.

-- Enforcement varies wildly – Budget airlines use sizing cages; major carriers rarely measure
+• Enforcement varies wildly.
+Budget airlines use sizing cages; major carriers rarely measure.

-- Budget carriers are strict – Ryanair, Spirit, Frontier enforce with physical sizing tools
+• Budget carriers are strict.
+Ryanair, Spirit, Frontier enforce with physical sizing tools.

-- Major carriers are lenient – United, Delta, American rarely enforce unless overhead bins are full
+• Major carriers are lenient.
+United, Delta, American rarely enforce unless overhead bins are full.

 Complete Airline Size Limit Comparison